 Some authorities describe this new tautology “NotPetya” or “GoldenEye,” while others still call it as "Petya."
 Despite the name, it has already kicked more than 1800 targets, and more than 12,000 systems from 63 countries worldwide are getting infected.

 Protecting against Petya is same as that of defending systems against any other type of malware.
 In short, we need to always follow some basic strategies like backing up important data, implement the latest security firewalls or cryptowall updates, remove and clean suspicious tools and its services.
 Still, implementing the robust security mechanisms is not that much enough if your team members are not aware and instructed about their security rules.
 It could be as easy as being told not to click on links & open unfamiliar websites or avoid checking unrequested emails.
 Check quick tips to fix ransomware.

-Follow steps and make changes as possible as your need.
-Also if you know any other way then you can share your thoughts via comment section shown below.
+Follow steps and make changes as possible as you need.
+Also if you know any other way then you can share your thoughts via the comment section shown below.

 Do you know; [Facebook Security Alert] Use 3 Passwords To Access Facebook Account // FB Update

 Petya/GoldenEye/NotPetyaLike WannaCry, Petya practices the Eternal Blue exploit to spoil the Windows system devices, particularly target earlier versions of Windows operating systems.
 It does not work like WannaCry where it starts encrypting your data files and folder one by one; instead, Petya/GoldenEye is more serious malware and having the ability to destroy the whole hard drive.

 Moreover, with lock, it even blocks you entering into your own system.
 And you get failed to recover ransomware files from the PC.